 - providing arguments as to why the issues raised should not prevent acceptance.

-We'll consider your response and provide another report either accepting your application or detailing any issues outstanding.
+The examiner will consider your response and provide another report either accepting your application, or identifying any remaining or new issues.

 8. Request a hearing

 An applicant may request a hearing on issues raised in an examination report where they can’t be resolved between the applicant and the examiner.
 A hearing is usually requested towards the end of the examination process, i.e. as an application approaches its section 71 deadline.
 After the section 71 deadline expires, the applicant may only request a hearing up to 10 working days from the date of issuance of the final examination report.

 If a hearing is requested, then all further correspondence will be issued by the hearings office, and not by the examiner.
 The application and any outstanding issues will be passed to an Assistant Commissioner, who will determine a decision on these issues.

 Note that a hearing should only be requested when all other options are exhausted – when the time for putting the application in order for acceptance has expired, or when the examination process has reached an impasse.